 We negotiate access to relevant datasets that require secure, SafeLab access through our Controlled Data Service.
-Examples where this is proving useful to government include:
+Examples of where this is proving useful to governments include:

 - Supporting independent living through the prediction and prevention of falls: a project on which we collaborated with Glasgow City Council to develop interventions to prevent falls by the elderly in Glasgow.

 - Renfrewshire Council social care data analysis: one of our PhD researchers, David Henderson, investigated the usefulness of Renfrewshire Council’s social care data, in collaboration with the Council.

 This research will help move forward our understanding of how social care is currently delivered and assist us in improving the design and delivery of our services.
 Working with the UBDC has been a valuable experience and a good example of academia and Local Government sharing resources and expertise.
 We'll look for opportunities to work with them again in the future.
 Danny McAllion